Election gamble leaves "strong and stable" PM anything but

-LONDON Prime Minister Theresa May's attempt to strengthen her leadership by calling an early election has left her authority in tatters.
+LONDON (Reuters) - Prime Minister Theresa May's attempt to strengthen her leadership by calling an early election has left her authority in tatters.
 Yet her gamble had started quite differently.

 With results showing May's Conservatives have lost their majority in parliament, party members blamed what one called a "just awful" campaign, training their ire on an election team that highlighted the 60-year-old's flaws by sticking doggedly to an agreed script instead of masking her weaknesses.